Henshall/php-stripe-wrapper/readme.md

-### Create Subscriptions and charge existing customers on a recurring basis.
+### Create Subscriptions and charge existing customers on a recurring basis. (subscription)
 Here we will assume that you have already have a customer and a plan set up.
 We will use them to create a subscription.
 Use this if you need to charge an existing customer.
 ```php